Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 If the characters are traveling in Vistani wagons, they can continue on to the village of Barovia (area E) without incident.

-If the characters are following the road on foot, the party member who has the highest passive Wisdom (Perception) score notices something:
+If the characters are following the road on foot, the party member who has the highest passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score notices something:

 > [!readaloud]
 >